AlecDannmayr/AlecDannmayr/README.md

 ## Contact Me

-Feel free to reach out to me if you're interested in collaborating, have any questions, or just want to connect.
+Feel free to reach out if you're interested in collaborating, have questions, or just want to connect.
 You can find me on LinkedIn and Twitter:

 - LinkedIn: [Alec Dannmayr](https://www.linkedin.com/in/alecdannmayr)
 - Twitter: [@alecdann_dev](https://twitter.com/alecdann_dev)